yannkindelberger/acmeair-driver/README.md

 The listeners provide an option for writing the results to an output file.
 In between doing multiple workload runs it is recommended that you clear the result data *Run* -> *Clear All* (Ctrl-E).

-## Run the Workload from the command line
+## Run the Workload from the command line for Performance Analysis
-Alternatively, the workload can also be ran from the command line if desired.

 The most common syntax for running the workload from the command line would be:
 ```text